Suizzle/movement-cli-docs/use-cli/use-movement-ledger.md

 ```

 ### Error: Ledger device is locked
-Make sure your Ledger device is unlocked and you have Aptos app opened
+Make sure your Ledger device is unlocked and you have Movement app opened
 ```bash
 {
   "Error": "Unexpected error: Error - Ledger device is locked"